Australian Baseball League: Media coverage

-For the inaugural season, there had been no television coverage of regular season games, either live, delayed or in a regular highlights package review format, despite having been in negotiations with Fox Sports and Network Ten.
+For the inaugural season, there had been no television coverage of regular season games, either live, delayed or in a regular highlights package review format, despite having been in negotiations with Fox Sports and Network 10.
 After completing negotiations for live television coverage of the finals, the championship series was broadcast live on Fox Sports.

 On 1 November 2010, Sydney community radio station Triple H FM announced it would provide live broadcasts of Sydney Blue Sox home matches as well as Canberra Cavalry's home series against the Blue Sox, Melbourne Aces and Perth Heat—the weeks Sydney was away from home.
-Perth Now's radio station SportFM announced it would cover the Perth Heat spring training games as well as the opening game of every Heat home series.
+PerthNow's radio station SportFM announced it would cover the Perth Heat spring training games as well as the opening game of every Heat home series.

 The Adelaide Bite, Brisbane Bandits and Perth Heat provided free audio and video streaming through internet website Ustream.

 For the second season, Fox Sports expanded its television coverage of the ABL to include the All-Star Game in addition to the championship series.
 The game was also carried live via ESPN Star Sports in China, India and Taiwan.
 It was shown on delay in the United States on the MLB Network, as well as also being shown on delay in Japan and South Korea.
 The international television coverage of the championship series expanded from that of the All-Star Game, with Hong Kong, Indonesia, Malaysia, and Philippines also getting live coverage through ESPN Star Sports, with several additional countries in Asia and Oceania including New Zealand getting delayed television coverage.
 The Australian Broadcasting Corporation (ABC) introduced live radio coverage of the championship series via the digital ABC Radio Grandstand station.
 In recent years, ABL coverage of its All-Star Game and championship series has expanded to Canada through SportsNet (effectively simulcasting MLB Network in the United States).

 For the 2015—16 season, one Sunday match for each of the last five regular season rounds was shown live nationally on ESPN Australia.
 This marked the first time in the franchise's history that regular season matches had been shown on television.
 In addition, all five were also aired live in Asia via Fox Sports Asia, while three of the matches were shown live in the U.S. on the MLB Network.

 ESPN has broadcast live the 2013–14, 2014–15, and 2015–16 Championship series'.
 In addition, the 2014–15 and 2015–16 series' were broadcast in the United States on MLB Network and online on MLB.com, and in Asia on Fox Sports Asia.

 According to Ministry of Sport, the 2018/19 ABL season became the most viewed since its inception.

 In 2022, it was announced that Baseball Australia and Sportradar would be launching a streaming service that would broadcast every ABL game beginning with the 2023–24 season.